Marriage Act 1961 (Australia): Recognition of foreign marriages

 Part VA deals with recognition of foreign marriages.

-This division reflects the Act's tendency to seek to uphold the validity of marriages.
+This Part reflects the Act's tendency to seek to uphold the validity of marriages.
 Marriages will be recognised if they were valid in the country where they were performed and if the marriage would be legal under Australian law.
 The foreign marriage certificate is proof of marriage and such marriages need not be registered in Australia.

 As a marriage must be legal under Australian law, a foreign marriage will not be recognised if, for example, a person was already married (or the overseas divorce is not recognised in Australia), a person was aged under 18 (subject to some exceptions), the persons were direct descendants or siblings, or there was duress or fraud.